sf-wdi-37/intro-ajax/README.md

 ```

 If this data comes from the user, it will often be in a form.
-Luckily, jQuery provides a method called `serialize()` that transitions form data into a string that we can easily plug into the `data` attribute, like this:
+Luckily, jQuery provides a method called `serialize()` that translates form data into a string.
+Then, we can easily plug the result into the `data` attribute, like this:

 ```javascript
 // submit event on form